Capital Project Update – Q4 2020

 Project description & goals: The Bow River Bridge was designated a municipal heritage resource in December 2016.
 Council committed funding from both a Capital Project Allocation and the Municipal Heritage Reserve.
 The project scope includes rehabilitation of the decorative masonry along the northern retaining land pier and the first river pier along the northern shoreline.
 The scope of work is purely cosmetic.

 Current Status: Phase 1 of the project was completed in September 2019, this work involved rebuilding and repointing sections of the stonework in the underpass on the north side of the bridge.
-Phase 2 work on the northern river based pier will be completed this winter.
+Phase 2 work was delayed due to a change in scope to reconstruction the structural scour apron around the pier.
+The town was successful in a grant application through STIP, which will contribute $78,825 to project costs.
+Phase 2 work is on the northern river based pier (pier 4) will be completed in early 2021.
 As per the Parks Canada approved environmental protection plan, work will only commence once water levels have receded and the work can proceed on dry river bed.

 Bridge and Culverts Maintenance